Janidai/janidai/README.md

 ### Welcome!! 👋

-- 💰 I am like the bridge between Business and Technology.
-- ⚡ I help people achieve their needs and save time.
-- 💻 Business Analyst, Python, R and C developer.
-- 🤖 I can help you with: IoT, Automation, Webscraping, Finance and Business Strategy Projects.
+🤖 I can help you with: IoT, Automation, Webscraping, Finance and Business Strategy Projects.

 <!--